sozoluffy/Quantum-Digital-Twins/README.md

 Note that: ibm_osaka is down from IBM Quantum, but they launched ibm_kyiv.
 The ibm_osaka database exists in QuantumDatabase_v1 to QuantumDatabase_v5.
 Starting from QuantumDatabase_v6, ibm_osaka database is no longer available but ibm_kyiv.

-If you use this code in your research or in your study then we would appreciate in citing some of our works: https://arxiv.org/abs/2410.23311
+If you use this code in your research or in your study then we would appreciate in citing the related work: https://arxiv.org/abs/2410.23311